stolos/docs.stolos.io/_guides/testing-with-stolos.md

 ### Step 3 - Start your testing project's processes

-Last you have to start your testing project's processes by getting inside your project's directory and running `stolos up` in your terminal.
+Last you have to start your testing project's processes by getting inside your project's directory and running `stolos up -d` in your terminal.
+Also by using the `-d` flag, all processes are being run in the background, so you don't have to occupy your terminal for this.

 #### Example

 ```
 $ cd testing-project
-$ stolos up
+$ stolos up -d
 ```

 Now you are ready to share your project's Public URL with your colleagues and enjoy easier and faster testing.